barda123/PCF_seg/README.md

 ### Training a new model

-Follow the notes in `data/notes.txt`, ensuring in particular that you can access `data/pericardial/wsx_round2/` **on the GPU machine**.
+If you are within the Petersen group at QMUL, you should be able to follow the notes in `data/notes.txt`, ensuring in particular that you can access `data/pericardial/wsx_round2/` **on the GPU machine**.
 These are the data which were used to train and test the original published model, and were created by `extract_dcm_for_wsx.py`.

 This script performs the following:
  * Loads numpy arrays representing preprocessed images